juancarlospaco/nim-gatabase/README.md

 - ✅ `SET`.

 Intentionally not supported:
-- Deep nested SubQueries are not supported.
+- Deep nested SubQueries are not supported because KISS.
 - `TRUNCATE`, is the same as `DELETE FROM` without a `WHERE`.
 - `CREATE TABLE` and `DROP TABLE`, is left to the user.